Goats for Widows

-Goats are a key element for a successful Sustainable Agriculture program, as their manure helps improve the quality of the soil, maintaining its quality to end the environmentally damaging practice of slash-and-burn agriculture.
+Goats are a key element for a successful Sustainable Farming program, as their manure helps improve the quality of the soil, maintaining its quality to end the environmentally damaging practice of slash-and-burn agriculture.

 The Goats for Widows program provides goats to help improve the livelihoods of the area’s most disadvantaged households – specifically widows who are often raising families alone and have limited means of a steady income.
-The benefits are twofold: widows have a supplementary income to provide for their families while supporting the sustainable agriculture program with goat manure.
+The benefits are twofold: widows have a supplementary income to provide for their families while supporting the Sustainable Farming program with goat manure.

 ASRI distributes 1-2 goats to program participants, who in return pay back two baby goats, which are then distributed to other households in need.
-Participants must also pay ASRI with a few bags of manure for sustainable agriculture farmers.
+Participants must also pay ASRI with a few bags of manure for farmers.
 Goats are a gift that keeps on giving!
+Widows are free to sell future offspring and manure.